Patna College: Campus and buildings

 The administrative block of the college is the oldest of all the buildings.
 It used to be the site for an opium storehouse and a Dutch factory in the 17th century, much before the college was started.
 Other buildings were constructed gradually over a period of time.

-Some of these are the western wing (1871), the eastern (1880), the portico and the present BA lecture theater (1882) connected with the main building by the long western corridor named after principal Ewbank.
+Some of these are the western wing (1871), the eastern (1880), the portico and the present BA lecture theatre (1882) connected with the main building by the long western corridor named after principal Ewbank.
 Later the hostels like Jackson, Minto, New and Iqbal and quarters for the principal and professors were constructed.

 The college building has been declared to be a heritage site by the Archaeological Survey of India.